Gyu-Seok0/Gyu-Seok0.github.io/_news/announcement4.md

 related_posts: false
 ---

-I will be joining the Ph.D. program in Information Sciences at the University of Illinois Urbana-Champaign this fall.
+I am pursuing a Ph.D. in Information Sciences at UIUC.